Linewize Filter controls what users can access online by creating filtering policies you set for specific users, groups, and content types.

 This option only applies to a Block policy.

-This option only applies to a Block policy with a Linewize Appliance.
+This option only applies to a Block policy with a Linewize Filter Appliance.

-This should only be used when Blocking a Proxies & VPNs Signature.
-This feature allows you to temporarily block users attempting to access this content from all internet traffic for 3 minutes.
+This should only be used when blocking the Proxies & VPNs Signature.
+This feature allows you to temporarily block users from accessing this content across all internet traffic for 3 minutes.

 For Blocked: The Theme, Category and Signature are Blocked and can’t be accessed, even if another Policy is set to Allow.
-Teachers using Classwize can’t override this by using a bypass code, classroom rule or reward.
+Teachers can't use Classwize features (Focus, Rules, Reward or Bypass Codes) to override this policy.

 This option only applies to an Allow policy.